ssmereka/fox-js/README.md

 # Fox JS

-Light-framework and boilerplate code to quickly build scalable web apps using javascript.
-The backend is a standalone node server with authenticaiton, users, and anything else all API's need.
-The frontend is a standalone angular framework already setup to communicate with the backend.
+Light-framework and boilerplate code to quickly build scalable web apps using JavaScript.
+The Node.js server is configured to handle authentication and CRUD operations on data models you create.
+It even has some basic ones already defined such as users.
+The Angular.js client is configured to communicate with the server's API and ready to be extended.

 **Current Status:** In Development.